 Region: Central & Southeast Mississippi

 Hey, future Bulldogs!
-My name is Katy Sneed, and I'm from Starkville, MS. Although I was born in Sarasota, FL, Starkville has always been home to me.
+My name is Katy Tucker, and I'm from Starkville, MS. Although I was born in Sarasota, FL, Starkville has always been home to me.
 My entire family attended Mississippi State, so not only was I joining the Mississippi State family, but carrying on my own family tradition.
 My love of sports was nurtured at a young age, which led me to major in Sports Management at Mississippi State!
 The Professional Golf Management program at MSU is one of 19 schools to be accredited by the PGA of America.
 We're also the second oldest PGM program in the nation and have almost 100 percent placement of graduates at more than 1,200 golf courses worldwide!
 Come swing by our golf course when you visit campus!

 There is nothing like football game days in Davis Wade Stadium with 60,000 Bulldog family members.
 All you need is a cowbell in hand to top off the game day experience!